KokaKiwi/epitech.eblih/README.txt

 If you don't want to install tools in /usr/local, add 'PREFIX=/usr' between 'sudo' and './install.sh'

-If you already have a SSH key, but not named "~/.ssh/id_rsa", don't forget to add it to your SSH agent (ssh-add or other) ;) But, in general, it's better to have a key at this path because it's where most of SSH-based programs will search for a key. :)
+If you already have a SSH key, but not named "~/.ssh/id_rsa", don't forget to add it to your SSH agent (ssh-add or other) ;) But, in general, it's better to have a key at this path because it's where most of SSH-based programs will looking for a key. :)

 How to use EBLIH
 ================